lucas-bueno777/optComp/README.md

 - The input file must not include any *NODE PRINT or *EL PRINT cards
 - Only 1 step is supported
 - The nodes/elements sets must be defined previously
+- The CalculiX executable must be placed within optComp folder or be acessible via PATH.